Boards, Councils and Community Stakeholders

-In order to effectively hear the voice of the communities we serve, members of the Center for Clinical and Translational Sciences (CCaTS) participate in the Olmsted County Community Healthcare Access Collaborative, a community-led coalition of service providers to the community.
-CCaTS is closely linked with the Community Engagement Committee at Mayo Clinic in Rochester, Minn., which coordinates community efforts at Mayo Clinic in Rochester.
+In order to effectively hear the voice of the communities we serve, Mayo Clinic researchers participate in a variety of community-led initiatives.
+These initiatives extend to the Community Engagement Committee at Mayo Clinic in Rochester, Minn., which coordinates community efforts.

-The Community Advisory Board (CAB) was formed in 2012.
+The Community-Engaged Research Advisory Board (CERAB) was formed in 2012.
 The mission of the board is to assist the Mayo Clinic CCaTS in ensuring that community-engaged and community-placed research at Mayo Clinic is of high quality, respects community values and benefits community members.

 - Community-placed research is research conducted in an organized community setting outside of Mayo Clinic.
 It involves a one-time or short-term relationship between the researcher and the community.
 Community involvement is limited, and often community organizations are used only to help recruit volunteers.